 313. GERMAN CULTURE SINCE 1945 3 cr.
 The cultural resonance of divided and unified Germany, Holocaust commemoration, multiculturalism, and Germany in Europe.

 375. GERMAN DRAMA: FROM THEORY TO PERFORMANCE 3 cr.
-German dramatic theory, interpretation of major German dramas, performance of German-language dramas.
+German dramatic theory; interpretation and performance of major German-language dramas.

-398. SUPERVISED STUDY 1-3 cr.
+398. INDEPENDENT STUDY 1-3 cr.
 Supervised independent study of German language, literature, or culture.
 May be repeated with a different topic.

 399. SPECIAL TOPICS 1-3 cr.
-Rotating focus on a specific theme, genre, or time period on German literature or culture.
+Rotating focus on a specific theme, genre, or era of German literature or culture.
 Topic announced in advance.
 May be repeated with a different topic.

 496. SENIOR THESIS 3 cr.
 Prerequisites: permission of instructor and chair.
 Individual research project developed and written in consultation with appropriate faculty member.
 Topics approved in fall of student’s senior year; thesis written in spring of senior year.

-498. ADVANCED SUPERVISED STUDY 1-3 3 cr.
+498. ADVANCED INDEPENDENT STUDY 1-3 cr.
 Supervised independent study of German language, literature, or culture.
 For advanced students.
 May be repeated with a different topic.

 499. SEMINAR: SPECIAL TOPICS 1-3 cr.
 Rotating focus on a specific theme, genre, or time period in German literature or culture.
 Topic announced in advance.
 May be repeated with a different topic.